-DISCLOSURE OF STATE OFFICER'S INTEREST I,, hereby disclose that on, 20 : (a) A measure came or will come before my agency which (check one or more) inured to my special private gain or loss; inured to the special gain or loss of my business associate, ; inured to the special gain or loss of , , by whom I am retained; or inured to the special gain or loss of , which is the parent, subsidiary, or sibling organization of a principal which has retained me. (b) The measure before my agency and the nature of my conflicting interest in the measure is as follows: , If disclosure of specific information would violate confidentiality or privilege pursuant to law or rules governing attorneys, a public who is also an attorney, may comply with the disclosure requirements of this section by disclosing the nature of the interest in such as to provide the public with notice of the conflict.
-Date Filed Signature NOTICE: UNDER PROVISIONS OF FLORIDA STATUTES §112.317, A FAILURE TO MAKE ANY REQUIRED DISCLO 261101
+DISCLOSURE OF STATE OFFICER'S INTEREST I,, hereby / disclose that on , 20 : (a) A measure came or will come before my agency which (characteristic inured to my special private gain or loss; · inured to the special gain or loss of my business association in the special gain or loss of my relative, ciate, ; inured to the special gain or loss of , by whom I am retained; or inured to the special gain or loss of which is the parent, subsidiary, or sibling organization of a pr (b) The measure before my agency and the nature of my con rincipal which has retained me. , , If disclosure of specific information would violate confidential who is also an attorney, may comply with the disclosure requal to provide the public with notice of the conflict.
+Data Filad Cierra et una Date Filed Signature NOTICE: UNDER PROVISIONS OF FLORIDA STATUT TES §112.317.
+A FAILURE TO MAKE ANY REQ UIRED DISCLOSURE